Kilobit to Petabit Converter

 As data volumes and network speeds continued to increase dramatically beyond the terabit scale, the petabit became relevant for quantifying extremely large amounts of data and ultra-high transmission capacities.
 It strictly follows the SI definition of 'peta-' as 1015.
 The distinction between decimal (petabit, Pb) and binary (pebibit, Pib = 250 bits) became increasingly important at this scale, leading to the formalization of binary prefixes like 'pebi-' by the IEC to avoid ambiguity.

-Common Uses for kilobits and petabits
+Common Uses and Applications: kilobits vs petabits

 Explore the typical applications for both Kilobit (imperial/US) and Petabit (imperial/US) to understand their common contexts.